azure-appdev-tsp-ncr/a1day-python-cntk/Lab/python_cntk_lab01.md

 [root@e2584d2044c8 /]# exit
 exit
 ```

- Step 3 - Clone this source repo and open in VS Code
+ ### Clone this source repo and open in VS Code
- * Execute git clone into your home directory, change directories to project base and lauch VisualCode
+ 1. Execute git clone into your home directory, change directories to project base and lauch VisualCode
  ```
  git clone https://github.com/azure-appdev-tsp-ncr/a1day-python-cntk.git
  cd a1day-python-cntk
  code .\
  ```
- * The VisualCode IDE should now be open to your project folder, and you should see all the project files and directories on the left Explorer navigation pane.
+ 2. The VisualCode IDE should now be open to your project folder, and you should see all the project files and directories on the left Explorer navigation pane.
- * Next, select the Dockerfile in the project.
+ 3. Next, select the Dockerfile in the project.
 Install the Docker extension when prompted, which enables Docker commands to be run from the IDE.
 Some additional recommendations will be displayed, you can ignore or also install the Azure CLI Tools for later experimentation.
- * Select the Explorer icon on left navigation pane, and select and review the Dockerfile in the project.
+ 4. Select the Explorer icon on left navigation pane, and select and review the Dockerfile in the project.
 You will notice that a non-Root user (1001) is being configured to run processes within the Docker container, this is a best practice to prevent any accidental or purposeful exscalation of container privileges.
- * Right-click the Dockerfile, and select the "Build Image" from the items at the bottom of the displayed list (may have to restart VS Code if this doesn't initially display).
+ 5. Right-click the Dockerfile, and select the "Build Image" from the items at the bottom of the displayed list (may have to restart VS Code if this doesn't initially display).
 Press enter to accept the default image name (displayed in command pallette at top of IDE).
- * Once Docker image successfully builds, use instructions in comments to perform local unit test of the image from Terminal window in VS Code.
+ 6. Once Docker image successfully builds, use instructions in comments to perform local unit test of the image from Terminal window in VS Code.
 You should see something similar to the following
  ```
 docker run -it -e 'APP_ROOT=/opt/a1day-python-cntk' a1day-python-cntk:latest